Lift &Turn Drain Stopper Introduction:

 You must also learn to reinstall the lift and turn the drain stopper.
 You must follow the installation steps backward to reinstall any drain stopper.
 You can apply an electric drill for reinstallation if you do not have a screwdriver.

 After the lift and turn, the drain stopper reinstalls and turns on the water to see if it’s usually working or do more.
 Must note what method to take the drain stopper.
-All lift and turn versions start by putting the cork back into the pipe drain.
+All lift-and-turn versions start by putting the cork back into the pipe drain.

 Removable knob: Grab any loose screws, and put them inside the middle of the knob.
 If the screw is inside the knob center, avoid this step.
-After this, gran the screwdriver and turn it clockwise to tighten the cork.
+After this, grab the screwdriver and turn it clockwise to tighten the cork.
 Tighten the knob by twisting it clockwise.

-Twist Style: Grab the Allen wrench, and turn the bottom clockwise to tighten the cork.
+Twist Style: Grab the Allen wrench and turn the bottom clockwise to tighten the cork.

 How to Replace a Lift and Turn Bathtub Drain

 Buy a new lift and turn drain stopper to replace the older one.
-If the cork in your lever-style bathtub drain would not pop up further due to the connection damage, replace it with a new and more straightforward lift and turn drain stopper.
+If the cork in your lever-style bathtub drain does not pop up further due to the connection damage, replace it with a new and more straightforward lift and turn drain stopper.

 The lift and turn channel does what its name implies.
 You lift and turn the plug to open the drain and turn it in the opposite direction to close it.
 Yet, the lift and turn bath channel cork has fewer mechanical parts than the bath channels.

 Grab the handle on top of the channel cork.
-Pull up the channel fitting and turn it until it stays in the open or drains position.
+Pull up the channel fitting and turn it until it stays in the open or drain position.
 Check out the edge of the handle for a set screw.
 If the knob has a set screw, use a hex key or trim level head screwdriver to diminish the set screw.
 So, if your knob doesn’t have the set screw, turn the handle counterclockwise to stop it.
 It can overexpose the brass insert underneath the handle.

 Insert the end of tongue-and-groove plier handles into the opening in the lower part of the channel body.
 Thread the metal shaft of a rock-solid screwdriver between the pliers’ handles.